pmonnahan/AncInf/README.md

 * config.yml
 * cluster.yaml

 The **Snakefile** is the primary workhouse of _snakemake_, which specifies the dependencies of various parts of the pipeline and coordinates their submission as jobs to the MSI cluster.
 No modifications to the **Snakefile** are necessary.
 However, in order for the **Snakefile** to locate all of the necessary input and correctly submit jobs to the cluster, **both** the config.yaml and cluster.yaml need to be modified.
+Open these files and change the entries that are indicated with 'MODIFY'.

 Once these files have been modified, the entire pipeline can be run from within the cloned folder via: